 - moderate W&M Blogs for consistency with central themes and messages; monitor comments

-- represent the university on social media platforms including Facebook and Twitter
+- represent the university on social media platforms including Facebook, Twitter and Instagram

 - collaborate with team members on a variety of web and multimedia projects

-Mark and I keep busy with our boys—Thomas, Austin and Harley the dog—and house projects.
-On any given day you may find us working in the yard, driving to guitar and drum lessons, tearing up floors, painting cabinets or wrestling the kids off of video games and into family game night.
+Mark and I keep busy with our boys — Thomas, Austin and our dogs Harley and Tucker — and house projects.
+On any given day you may find us working in the yard, driving to guitar and drum lessons, tearing up floors, painting cabinets or wrestling the kids off the computer and into family game night.